EdanToledo/Stoix/README.md

 ## Welcome to Stoix! 🏛️

 Stoix provides simplified code for quickly iterating on ideas in single-agent reinforcement learning with useful implementations of popular single-agent RL algorithms in JAX allowing for easy parallelisation across devices with JAX's `pmap`.
 All implementations are fully compilable with JAX's `jit` thus making training and environment execution very fast.
 However, this requires environments written in JAX.
+Algorithms have not been hyper-optimised and are useful as a starting point for research and/or for initial baselines.

 To join us in these efforts, please feel free to reach out, raise issues or read our [contribution guidelines](#contributing-) (or just star 🌟 to stay up to date with the latest developments)!